KevinDaSilvaS/mongolia/README.md

 The mongolia project is always open for contributions, issues and Q&As.
 **The project will be more focused in the following topics:**
-> Adding CI/CD to create an automated docker image push to docker hub
 > Adding more collection properties like default value for example But these are just suggestions we always try to be very community oriented so feel free to contribute with your PR.